 A few factors can cause menopause to occur even earlier.
 Anyone who has their ovaries surgically removed will go into menopause right away, without a perimenopausal phase.
 Having your uterus removed, even without your ovaries, can result in early menopause as well (but probably not by a lot).
 Cancer medications, such as chemotherapy, and smoking have been shown to affect menopause age.
-Your race is also a contributing factor: In general, women of color reach menopause first and have worse symptoms.
+Your race is also a contributing factor: In general, women of color are more like to hit menopause first and can experience worse symptoms.

 When does perimenopause end?

 Once you go twelve months without a period, you are no longer in perimenopause.
 Congratulations!
 You’re in menopause.
 See ya, PMS.

 Yes!
 In our mothers’ time, “change of life” babies were the products of unexpected midlife pregnancies.
 During perimenopause, your cycle may become irregular, making it harder to pinpoint when you could get pregnant.
 If you’re not looking to add to your family (or to become a mother for the first time), stay on your birth control until you have gone 12 months without your period.
 By then you’ll be in menopause and won’t have that concern.

 I think I’m in perimenopause.
 Now what?

 If you think you’re in perimenopause, start keeping track of your symptoms so you can pick up on patterns and start seeking relief for symptoms that may be bothering you.
 Your healthcare provider is your best resource for determining what’s going on in your body at any given time.
 While some doctors order lab tests to pinpoint hormonal fluctuations, your symptoms, age, and personal risk factors are the best indicators of whether you’re experiencing perimenopause.